Monument to William Cheyne, 2nd Viscount Newhaven (d. 1728).

 Beauchamp, Buckinghamshire.

-The very fine figure of Gertrude was probably added after her death.
-It sits slightly uncomfortably on the plinth and overhangs by about 5 inches.
+It seems that the very fine figure of Gertrude was probably added after her death.
+It now sits slightly uncomfortably on the plinth and overhangs by about 5 inches.

 Gertrude Cheyne nee Pierrpont died 11 June 1732.